saisandeepvaddi/ten-hands/README.md

 # Downloads

  Official Builds coming soon....

+ (Need help of macOS user to build since I do not have access to a Mac.)

 # How to build yourself ?
 Both, regular browser web app and electron version can be built.